ehienabs/eftychia/readme.md

 ## Getting Started <a name = "getting_started"></a>
-After cloning the repo, to run Terraform locally, you first authenticate using the command line (for dev and testing), then configure the Azure provider.
+After cloning the repo, to run Terraform locally, you first authenticate using the command line (for dev and testing), after which you configure the Azure provider.

 [Authenticating with Azure Provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli)